Where the great composer saw the light of day

 Ludwig van Beethoven is the most famous son of the City, which still feels closely associated with the world-famous composer today.
 His birthplace has been one of Bonn's landmarks for a long time, every year approximately 100,000 visitors come to the house that has been turned into a museum in Bonngasse 20.
 Ludwig van Beethoven was born there in December 1770.
 The house is the only preserved residence of the Beethoven family and is largely in its original condition.

-The Chamber music room has developed into an important venue for various events (concerts, conferences, special celebrations) since it was opened in 1989.
-The diverse programme appeals to many music lovers.
+The Chamber Music Hall has developed - since its opening in 1989 - into an important venue for a wide variety of events (concerts, conferences, special celebrations).
+The varied program appeals to many music lovers.

 Tel.: +49 228 98175-25